remotelearner/moodle-block_kaltura/kaltura/README.txt

 +Install instructions+

-Copy all of the file to blocks/kaltura
+Copy the kaltura directory into your blocks directory

 +Requirements+